-Hip stiffness can contribute to many painful conditions in and around the hip.¬† In older adults, limited hip mobility is associated with hip osteoarthritis, spinal stenosis, and knee osteoarthritis.¬† In athletes, hip stiffness is linked with hip impingement, labral tears, groin pain, low back pain, and knee pain.¬† This article highlights 5 hip mobility exercises that will help you move with less pain.
+Hip stiffness leads to many painful conditions in and around your hip.¬† In older adults, limited hip mobility is associated with hip arthritis, spinal stenosis, and knee arthritis.¬† In athletes, hip stiffness is linked with hip impingement, labral tears, groin pain, low back pain, and knee pain.¬† This article highlights 5 hip mobility exercises that will help you move with less pain.

-The hip is a large ball and socket joint similar to the shoulder.¬† Unlike the shoulder joint, the hip socket is much larger than the ball.¬† Therefore, less mobility is available at the hip in comparison to the shoulder.¬† Further loss of hip motion can be due to bony changes to the femur or pelvic bone.¬† Also common, restrictions are due to muscle or joint capsule tightness.¬† Muscle restrictions are treated with soft tissue techniques and various forms of stretching. ¬†Joint restrictions are best treated with manual therapy techniques performed by a physical therapist.
+Your hip joint is a large ball and socket joint similar to your shoulder.¬† Unlike your shoulder, your hip socket is much larger than the ball.¬† Therefore, less mobility is available at your hip in comparison to your shoulder.¬† In addition, further loss of hip motion is due to bony changes to the femur or pelvic bone.¬† This occurs with aging.¬† Also common, restrictions are due to muscle and joint capsule tightness.

-In order for lasting changes in hip mobility to occur, manual therapy should be combined with self-mobilization exercise.¬† Self-mobilization exercises can be performed in the home with minimal space or equipment necessary.¬†¬† The exercises which follow in this article are basic self-mobilization techniques which can be easily performed at home or your local gym.
+Manual therapy soft tissue techniques and various forms of stretching will improve your hip mobility.¬†¬†In order for lasting changes to occur, manual therapy is combined with self-mobilization exercise.¬† Self-mobilization exercises are performed in your home with minimal space or equipment.¬† The exercises which follow in this article are basic self-mobilization techniques that¬† easily you can easily perform in your home or local gym.

 Prone Figure-4 Hip Self-Mobilization

-The figure-4 self-mobilization can be helpful for people with limited hip external rotation.¬† This is the right stretch for you if you experience difficulty putting on their shoes and socks often benefit from this exercise.¬† It can also improve hip extension which can translate into improved walking or running ability. ¬†When performing this exercise it is important to activate the abdominal muscles to avoid arching the low back.
+The figure-4 self-mobilization is helpful if you have limited hip external rotation.¬† This is the right stretch for you if you experience difficulty putting on your shoes and socks.¬† It will also improve¬† your hip extension which can translate into improved walking or running ability.¬† When performing this exercise it is important to activate your abdominal muscles to avoid arching your low back.

 Quadruped Hip Internal Rotation with Lateral Distraction

-Limitations in hip internal rotation are characteristic of many hip problems.¬† Any sport that requires squatting, pivoting, planting and cutting require hip internal rotation.¬† By using a belt or band to distract the hip joint, greater hip internal rotation is available.¬† Be sure to place the band or belt deep into the groin to optimize the stretch.
+Limitations in hip internal rotation are characteristic of many hip problems.¬† Any sport that requires squatting, pivoting, planting and cutting require hip internal rotation.¬† By using a belt or band to distract your hip joint, greater hip internal rotation is available.¬† Be sure to place the band or belt deep into your groin to optimize the stretch.

 Quadruped Rock Back with Hip Posterior Glide

-Rock backs are used to promote the posterior glide of the femur and to stretch the back of the hip.
-Passive hip flexion is performed to facilitate this motion.
-Passive motion is preferred over active motion to alleviate the influence of the hip flexor muscles. ¬†By using a belt or band to distract the hip joint, greater hip flexion is available.
+Rock backs promote a posterior glide of your femur and stretch the back of your hip.¬† With this exercise we like to keep the hip flexion passive.¬† This is because passive motion alleviates the influence of your hip flexor muscles. ¬†By using a belt or band to distract your hip joint, greater hip flexion is available.

 Kneeling Hip Flexor Self-Mobilization

-Limited hip extension flexibility is one possible cause of an increased anterior pelvic tilt and lumbar lordosis during running. ¬†¬†This pattern stresses the structures of the low back and hip.¬† Combing this self-mobilization technique with abdominal strengthening exercises can alleviate low back and hip pain.
+Limited hip extension flexibility is one possible cause of an increased anterior pelvic tilt and low back arching during walking or running.¬† This pattern stresses the structures of your low back and hip.¬† Combining this self-mobilization with abdominal strengthening exercises alleviates low back and hip pain.

 Standing Posterior-Lateral Hip Self-Mobilization

-Tightness in the back of the hip can contribute to pain in the front of the hip or groin.¬† Stretching this region may be painful for some.¬† By using a belt or band to distract the hip joint, greater hip motion is available without pain.¬† If pain is experienced during the self-mobilization, adjust the height of the step or shift more weight onto the opposite leg.
+Tightness in the back of your hip can lead to pain in the front of your hip or groin.¬† Stretching this region will help.¬† By using a belt or band to distract your hip joint, greater hip motion is available without pain.¬† If you do experience pain, adjust the height of the step or shift more weight onto your opposite leg.

-Self-mobilization exercises are best performed after a dynamic warm-up.¬† Muscles and joint structures are easily stretched when body temperature is elevated and the nervous system is activated.¬† Self-mobilization exercises should result in a mild to moderate stretching sensation.¬† Minimal or no pain should be experienced.
-Muscle re-education and strengthening exercises should always be performed once new range of motion has been gained.¬† Finally, it takes consistency and time to achieve lasting gains.¬† If you would like help from your physical therapist, give us a call.
+Hip mobility exercises are best performed after a dynamic warm-up.¬† Elevating your body temperature and activating your nervous system will lead to the best results.¬† Ideally, mobility exercises will result in a mild to moderate stretching sensation.
+Muscle re-education and strengthening exercises always follow once new range of motion has been gained.¬† Finally, it takes consistency and time to achieve lasting gains.¬† If you would like help from your physical therapist, give us a call.